Lembeh Diving Sites

 Great for: Small animals, underwater photography and advanced divers

-Not so great for: Large animals, wall diving, drift dives and non-diving activities
+Not so great for: Large animals, walls, drift dives and non-diving activities

 Depth: 5 - 30m